 Exchange rate predictability increases with forecasting horizons (Mark, 1995; Mark and Sul, 2001; Kilian and Taylor, 2003; Groen, 2000, 2005; Rapach and Wohar, 2002, 2004), so does the relative weight attached to fundamental analysis, as opposed to technical analysis (Taylor and Allen, 1992; Menkhoff and Taylor, 2007).
-One main contribution of our research is that we are the first to investigate the term structure of exchange rate predictability by decomposing exchange rate returns into carry trade risk premia and forward premia components.
-Lustig, Stathopoulos, and Verdelhan (2013) theoretically derive that the term structure of carry trade risk premia is downward sloping because investment currencies tend to have low local sovereign term premia relative to funding currencies.
-We focus on the term structure of carry component, from which the predictability origins.
-In other words, exchange rates over a range of horizons are driven by common latent factors.
-We extract term structure factors from the cross section of carry components, and incorporating these factors into the dynamics between carry trade excess returns and exchange rate predictors in a time-varying parameter (TVP) VAR setting.
+One main contribution of our research is that we are the first to investigate the term structure of exchange rate predictability by decomposing exchange rate returns into carry trade risk premia and forward premium components.
+Lustig, Stathopoulos, and Verdelhan (2013) theoretically derive that the term structure of carry trade risk premia (excess return) is downward sloping because investment currencies tend to have low local sovereign term premia relative to funding currencies.
+We focus on the term structure of excess return component, from which the predictability origins and by which an exchange rate model is generalized.
+In other words, exchange rates over a range of horizons are driven by common latent factors in our model.
+More specifically, we extract term structure factors from the cross section of risk premium component, and incorporating these factors into the dynamics between carry trade excess returns and exchange rate predictors in a time-varying parameter (TVP) VAR setting.
 This framework allows us to not only investigate the projection of predictive information over the forecasting horizons (commonality) but also track how the carry trade term structure reacts to a large set of scapegoat variables.
-We then employ dynamic (Bayesian) model averaging (DMA) method to handle model uncertainty and forecast the term structure of carry component.
-Our term structure model beats random walk in the forecasts up to 12-month horizon in terms of both statistical $(R{OOS}^2$ up to 20%, $\Delta RMSE$ up to 4.5%, and rejection of equal predictability at 1-month forecasting horizon at up to 5% significance level in the Diebold-Mariano-West test) and economic (performance fees up to approximately 6.5% per annum for a full spectrum of currency investment management) significance for 7 most traded currencies.
+We then employ a dynamic (Bayesian) model averaging (DMA) method to handle model uncertainty and forecast the term structure of risk premium component.

+Our term structure model beats random walk in the forecasts up to 12-month horizon in terms of both statistical (R{OOS}^2 up to 20%, $\Delta RMSE$ up to 4.5%, and rejection of equal predictability at 1-month forecasting horizon at up to 5% significance level in the Diebold-Mariano-West test) and economic (performance fees up to approximately 6.5% per annum for a full spectrum of currency investment management) significance for 7 most traded currencies.
+The outperformance of our model is attributable to (i) the generalization of exchange rate modeling in terms of relaxing the restrictions imposed on the structural parameters (similarly to the argument of Chen and Tsang (2013), the term structure effect in our model may contribute to the rise of exchange rate disconnect puzzle), and (ii) the exploration of the factor structure for the extraction of useful common predictive information over a range of horizons from noisy data and thereby reducing the estimation errors (see Pástor, 2000; Greenberg, Babu, and Ang, 2016, for examples).
 Hedging pressure and liquidity are identified to contain predictive information that is common to a range of forecasting horizons.
 Policy-related predictors are important for short-run forecasts up to 3 months while crash risk indicators matter for long-run forecasts from 9 months to 12 months.
 Other substantial contributions of our research include: (i) from the perspective of foreign exchange market microstructure, we examine whether or not customer order flows are informative about the term structure of currency carry trade risk premia; (ii) we introduce probability weighting into the identification of "scapegoat" drivers of customer order flows; and (iii) we apply these weights of probabilities to capture model disagreement and analyze how this regression-based (vis-à-vis survey-based (see Carlin, Longstaff, and Matoba, 2014)) model uncertainty measure is dynamically related to currency risk premia, volatility, and customer order flows, for which Andrei, Carlin, and Hasler (2014) recently propose a relevant theoretical model.